nackjicholson/aiosql/docs/getting-started.md

 ### From a SQL File

+SQL can be loaded by providing a path to a `.sql` file.
 Below is a _blogs.sql_ file that defines two queries.

 ```sql
 -- name: get_all_blogs